-Grosvenor Britain & Ireland CEO Craig McWilliam addresses comments about its proposals for a new inclusive redevelopment in Cundy Street, central London.
+Grosvenor Britain & Ireland CEO Craig McWilliam addresses comments about its proposals for the redevelopment on Cundy Street, central London.

 Increasing diversity in London – not reducing it

-We have a proud track-record spanning almost 150-years for creating and supporting affordable housing in central London and know that communities are stronger when they are inclusive.
-So, we want to grow the number of low-cost homes on our London estate over and above the 700 households we support across Mayfair and Belgravia today.
+Grosvenor has a proud track-record spanning almost 150 years of creating and supporting affordable housing in central London.
+We know that communities are stronger when they are inclusive; and we want to increase the number of low-cost homes on our London estate over and above the 700 households we already support across Mayfair and Belgravia today.

 Westminster City Council has a large number of households waiting for affordable accommodation.
 Around 7,000 sit on its housing waiting list where it can take up to 10 years to be assigned a two-bed flat.
 Only by building more homes can we help more people.

 Our approach to residents and right to return

 We know our development plans affect people living on the site today and we understand their concerns.